Why do cats fight?

 How to reduce the risk of cats fighting

-- Desexing all cats goes a long way to reducing fighting among cats.
+- Desexing all cats will go a long way to reducing fighting among cats.
 Entire cats are considerably more territorial.
 That’s not to say that desexed cats don’t fight at all, they do, but desexing cats will undoubtedly reduce the incidence of fighting.

 - Don’t have too many cats.
 The more cats you have, the higher the chances of fighting among cats.

 - If you have one cat and plan to get a second, seriously consider getting one of the opposite genders.
 If you already have an alpha cat, it is easier to introduce a kitten to the house than an adult cat as younger cats will be less of a threat to the already established cat in the household.